The 20 Best Micrognathia Doctors Near Me in Maryland, US

 Offers Telehealth

 Neurotologist John Carey specializes in the health and diseases of the inner ear that affect both balance and hearing mechanisms.
 He is a national expert in superior canal dehiscence syndrome, Menière’s disease, vestibular migraine, acoustic neuromas and other causes of vertigo, and serves as chief of the Division of Otology, Neurotology and Skull Base Surgery in the Department of Otolaryngology–Head and Neck Surgery at the Johns Hopkins University School of Medicine.
 Dr. Carey earned a medical degree from Washington University School of Medicine and completed two years of training in general surgery at Virginia Mason Medical Center.
 This was followed by residency training in otolaryngology–head and neck surgery at University of Washington Medical Center and fellowship training in neurotology at the Johns Hopkins University School of Medicine.
 His research interests include superior canal dehiscence syndrome, Menière’s disease, vestibular implants, and the mechanisms of vestibular migraine.
 He has a particular interest in superior canal dehiscence syndrome, and, with Lloyd Minor, department director from 2003 to 2009, he helped develop the operation used to repair the superior canal.
 Dr. Carey has been funded by the National Institute on Deafness and Other Communication Disorders, part of the National Institutes of Health.
 He has authored or co-authored over 150 peer-reviewed publications, 10 book chapters, and 11 reviews.
 Dr. Carey is rated as an Advanced provider by MediFind in the treatment of Micrognathia.
-His top areas of expertise are Vertigo, Meniere Disease, Acoustic Neuroma, Mastoidectomy, and Endoscopy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Meniere Disease, Vertigo, Acoustic Neuroma, Mastoidectomy, and Endoscopy.
+Dr. Carey is board certified in Head And Neck Surgery.

 Advanced in Micrognathia